Exercise: CMake

 Step 1: Compiling a Program

 To start, create a new directory called cmakeExercise/.
 This will be the root directory of your project for the exercise.
-Spelling and capitalization matter, as exercises will be graded automatically.
+Spelling and capitalization matters, as exercises will be graded automatically.

 A project built using CMake is configured and controlled through lists of CMake commands in CMakeLists.txt files.
 To simply compile a program using CMake, you need to define a CMakeLists.txt file containing basic information about the project in the root directory of the project.
 Our initial project contains the three files below: